 Jobs & the Economy

-As a small business owner I know that it’s time to make critical investments in our workforce, local infrastructure and transportation system.
+As a past small business owner, I know that it’s time to make critical investments in our workforce, local infrastructure and transportation system.
 I believe that government can be a partner in building our economy.

 We need to make sure we are expanding access for worker retraining by utilizing our institutions of higher learning and providing a wide range of career options for our future workforce.
 I will prioritize making tuition more affordable and work to increase the number of enrollment slots in community colleges, tech schools, and four year colleges so our local kids can get the degrees they need as they move into the workforce.
 We must also recognize that our workforce is diverse, so we must provide more opportunity for apprenticeships in various fields.